danqi123/pandemic_alert_model_social_media/README.md

 --------
 ## Trend forecasting
 ### Random Forest
 Note: The forecasting horizon is set based on the result of trend analysis.
-We set the timepoints to split train/test sets. training length: 28 days forecasting horizon: consistent with the time interval in log-linear regression model: 14 days
+We set the time points to split train/test sets. training length: 28 days forecasting horizon: consistent with the time interval in the log-linear regression model: 14 days

 #### 1. Prepare dataset for all feature space (Google Trends/Combined)
     Note: proxy: Google; Combined